 The answer to all social media confusions:

-What will be your social media network of choice for 2015 and your preferred tool to handle your social media campaigns?
+What will be your social media network of choice and your preferred tool to handle your social media campaigns?

 Introducing the stars of social media.